 Some non-Koreans actually love Korea (see EatYourKimchi).
 I can't say that I hate it although some do.
 I lived in Korea for 3.5 years and I have also lived in Taiwan, China and have done a good deal of traveling.
 So I wouldn't say this is the rant of a maladjusted ethnocentric American.

 However, it is a little on the negative side as I didn't develop an aversion to any of those places like I did somewhat to Korea.
+But then again I lived in Korea for a longer time.

 So why do most foreigners like Korea?
 Is it the culture?
 I don't think so, most people teach in Korea for the salary ,for the free air ticket, the free housing, the severance pay, the pension and the relatively low cost of living.
 Hey that's what I did and that's why I am writing this article now.